lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Validating the Authentication Credential {#validating-auth-credential}

-The authentication credential may contain, in addition to the authentication key, other parameters that needs to be verified as is examplified in this section.
+The authentication credential may contain, in addition to the authentication key, other parameters that needs to be verified.
+For example:

-### Algorithm

-The algorithm to use with the public key as specified in the authentication credential needs to match the algorithm of the cipher suite.
-The authentication key needs to be a valid key for use with this algorithm.

-### Key Usage

-The usage of the authentication key as specified in the authentication credential needs to match the method.
-In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement" {{RFC3279}}{{RFC8410}}.
+* In X.509 and C509 certificates, signature keys typically have key usage "digitalSignature" and Diffie-Hellman public keys typically have key usage "keyAgreement" {{RFC3279}}{{RFC8410}}.

-### Time Validation

-The authentication credential needs to be valid for the period of time when the authentication is relevant.
-The validation needs to be made using clocks synchronized with the issuer of the credential.
-In X.509 and C509 certificates validity is expressed using Not After and Not Before.
+* In X.509 and C509 certificates validity is expressed using Not After and Not Before.
 In CWT and CCS, the “exp” and “nbf” claims have similar meanings.

-### Issuer

-The issuer of the authentication credential needs to be trusted with issuing the credential.
-X.509 and C509 certificates includes the “Issuer” field.
-In CWT and CCS, the “iss” claim has a similar meaning.

-### Signature

-The signature of the authentication credential needs to be verified with the public key of the issuer.
-The public key is either a trust anchor or the public key in another valid and trusted credential in a certification path from trust anchor to authentication credential.

-### Subject {#identities}
+## Identities {#identities}

 Policies for what connections to allow are typically set based on the identity of the other endpoint, and endpoints typically only allow connections from a specific identity or a small restricted set of identities.
 For example, in the case of a device connecting to a network, the network may only allow connections from devices which authenticate with certificates having a particular range of serial numbers and signed by a particular CA. Conversely, a device may only be allowed to connect to a network which authenticates with a particular public key.

 The application must decide on allowing a connection or not depending on the intended endpoint, and in particular whether it is a specific identity or a set of identities.
-By allowing the application access to the authentication credential, EDHOC passes information about identity to the application for decision, and EDHOC need to receive information back about the result of the decision.

 * When a Public Key Infrastructure (PKI) is used with certificates, the identity is the subject whose unique name, e.g., a domain name, a Network Access Identifier (NAI), or an Extended Unique Identifier (EUI), is included in the endpoint's certificate.
-In order to run EDHOC each endpoint needs a specific identity or set of identities it is allowed to communicate with, as specified by the application.
-Only validated public-key certificates with an allowed subject name as identity, are to be accepted.

 * Similarly, when a PKI is used with CWTs, each endpoint needs a specific identity or set of identities it is allowed to communicate with to match against the relevant claim, such as 'sub' (subject).

 * When PKI is not used (CCS, self-signed certificate/CWT) the identity is typically directly associated to the authentication key of the other party.
 For example, the name of the subject may be a canonical representation of the public key.
 Alternatively, if identities can be expressed in the form of unique subject names assigned to public keys, then a binding to identity is achieved by including both public key and associated subject name in the authentication credential: CRED_I or CRED_R may be a self-signed certificate/CWT or CCS containing the authentication key and the subject name, see {{auth-cred}}.
-In order to run EDHOC, each endpoint needs a specific authentication key/unique associated subject name, or a set of public authentication keys/unique associated subject names, which it is allowed to communicate with.
+Each endpoint thus needs to know the specific authentication key/unique associated subject name, or set of public authentication keys/unique associated subject names, which it is allowed to communicate with.

-In either case, EDHOC verifies that the other party possesses the private authentication key corresponding to the public authentication key.

 To prevent misbinding attacks in systems where an attacker can register public keys without proving knowledge of the private key, SIGMA {{SIGMA}} enforces a MAC to be calculated over the "identity".
 EDHOC follows SIGMA by calculating a MAC over the whole authentication credential, which in case of an X.509 or C509 certificate includes the "subject" and "subjectAltName" fields, and in the case of CWT or CCS includes the "sub" claim.